df-mc/nethernet-spec/README.md

 since this is a new protocol, it is subject to change at any time and thus this document may become outdated.
 All information here is from reverse engineering `v1.20.50` of the game.

+## Data formats

+All numbers are encoded little-endian.
+Strings are length prefixed, with either a uint8 or uint32 integer.

 ## LAN discovery

 LAN discovery is done on the `7551` port.
 Clients send a request packet to the broadcast address of the network.
 Servers broadcast back a response packet with their name, game mode, and other information.

 Discovery packets are encrypted and are prefixed with a checksum.
 The encryption algorithm itself is `AES-ECB` with PKCS5/7 padding.
-The encryption key is the `SHA-256` hash of `0xdeadbeef` encoded as a 64 bit little endian integer.
+The encryption key is the `SHA-256` hash of `0xdeadbeef` encoded as a 64 bit little-endian integer.
 The checksum is a `SHA-256` `HMAC` of the unencrypted packet, using the same key as for encryption.

 Each discovery packet starts with the packet length (`uint16`), packet type (`uint16`), and sender ID (`uint64`).
 After